 - Appliances, especially refrigerators, dishwashers and dryers, which together account for about 20% of all energy used in homes

 - Water heating, on average nine percent of all energy used in the home

 - Lighting, the largest energy user in the commercial sector and nine percent of power used in homes

 - Electronics, an area where demand is increasing because of computers, larger and more sophisticated televisions, digital media and appliances

 Residential.
-Residential electricity consumption in Virginia is growing faster than the population, and it is 14th highest in the country.
-Home energy demand increased 18% from 1995 to 2005 and a full 50 percent from 1985 to 2005 due to population growth.
+Residential electricity consumption in Virginia is growing faster than the population, and it is 22nd highest in the country per capita, according the most recent data from 2012.
+Home electrical energyuse increased nearly eight percent from 2002 to 2012 and more than 60 percent from 1992 to 2012 due to population growth.

 Business.
-Federal statistics show that Virginia’s commercial sector — including small businesses, retail, offices and warehouses — are reducing their energy use over time.
+Federal statistics show that Virginia’s commercial sector ranks seventh highest in energy use per capita.